Contactee

 Contactees are persons who claim to have experienced contact with extraterrestrials.
 Some claimed ongoing encounters, while others claimed to have had as few as a single encounter.
 Evidence is anecdotal in all cases.

-As a cultural phenomenon, contactees perhaps had their greatest notoriety from the late 1940s to the late 1950s, but individuals continue to make similar claims in the present.
-Some have shared their messages with small groups of followers, and many contactees have written books, published magazine and newspaper articles, issued newsletters or spoken at UFO conventions.
+As a cultural phenomenon, contactees achieved their greatest notoriety during the 1950s, but individuals have continued to make similar claims.
+Some contactees have shared their messages with small groups of believers and followers, and many have written books, published magazine and newspaper articles, issued newsletters or spoken at UFO conventions.
+The accounts of contactees generally differ from those who allege alien abduction, in that while contactees frequently describe positive experiences involving humanoid aliens, abductees usually describe their encounters as frightening or disturbing.

-The contactee movement has seen serious attention from academics and mainstream scholars.
-Among the earliest was the 1956 study, When Prophecy Fails by Leon Festinger, Henry Riecken, and Stanley Schachter, which analyzed the phenomenon.
-There have been at least two university-level anthologies of scientific papers regarding the contactee movements.

-Contactee accounts are generally different from those who allege alien abduction, in that while contactees usually describe positive experiences involving humanoid aliens, abductees rarely describe their experiences positively.

 Overview

 Astronomer J. Allen Hynek described contactees thus: